Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

 Leirion Gaylor Baird, Mayor of Lincoln: Thank you, Frank.

-Um, we have another key partner in the Nebraska Forest Service, and I want to acknowledge and thank them for their $100,000 contribution toward our biochar efforts.
+We have another key partner in the Nebraska Forest Service, and I want to acknowledge and thank them for their $100,000 contribution toward our biochar efforts.

 And here, now to share more about how they will contribute to the Lincoln biochar initiative, is Adam Smith, forestry and fire bureau chief with the Nebraska Forest Service.
 Adam.
 Welcome.